 On your second day in Hoi An we’ll give you an insight into local life in the farming and fishing communities outlying the city.
 You’ll be treated to displays of age-old techniques by the men and women who supply the famous city markets as you head from paddy field to vegetable patch and onto the river in a traditional bamboo boat.

 Next up, Ho Chi Minh and the famous tunnels of Cu Chi.
-To add a vintage edge to this spooky subterranean labyrinth, we’ve organised a private army jeep ride to take you there, followed by an exclusive tour of the tunnel network.
+To add a vintage edge to this spooky subterranean labyrinth, we’ve organized a private army jeep ride to take you there, followed by an exclusive tour of the tunnel network.

 Last stop Phu Quoc

 After your stay at Ho Chi Minh’s Renaissance Riverside Hotel, we’ve booked you on a short flight to the eco paradise of Phu Quoc.
 Just south of Cambodia, the rugged beauty of this remote island will have you under its spell in no time.
 You’ll be treated like royalty at the stunning MGallery La Veranda Resort, the perfect base from which to explore the island.
-Famed far and wide for its fish sauce (of all things), we can organise a visit to a traditional factory where you can follow the secret recipe or create one all of your own.
+Famed far and wide for its fish sauce (of all things), we can organize a visit to a traditional factory where you can follow the secret recipe or create one all of your own.
 Let our expert guide walk you through the aromatic surrounds of the Pepper Gardens or the island’s national park, or, if all that fish sauce has sharpened your appetite for the sea, we’ll team you up with some local fishermen for one final angle on Vietnamese life.